Intro:

 ANS:

-The introduction of the Irish
+introduction of the Irish Defence Forces (Second

-Government is an unprecedented and historically significant legislative act
+unprecedented and historically significant legislative act which

-which exonerates members of the Irish defence forces who went AWOL (absent
+exonerates members of the Irish defence forces who went AWOL (absent

 without leave) and joined UK or allied forces during world war two, and